seysha-git/seysha-git/README.md

-## 🙋 Fields of interest: Systems engineering, data analysis and machine learning.
+## 🙋 Fields of interest: Systems theory, software development and data science.
 ## 🏦 Education: Second-year MSc student in Cybernetics and Robotics at NTNU Trondheim.